-Read on to find out what AR is and how offline retail businesses can use it to boost their bottom line and attract plenty of new customers.
+Read on to find out what Augmented Reality is.
+Also, find out how offline retail businesses can use it to boost their bottom line and attract plenty of new customers.

-Augmented reality often gets confused with Virtual reality (VR).
-Both technologies provide the experience through the 3D high-definition audio and video, but there’s a significant difference between them.
-VR is entirely immersive and places users into an isolated reality.
+Augmented reality often gets confused with Virtual Reality (VR).
+Both technologies provide the experience through 3D high-definition audio and video, but there’s a significant difference between them.
+VR is entirely immersive and places users in an isolated reality.
 AR is partly immersive as users can look around and through artificial objects of the expanded layer.

 Here’s how retailers can use AR to drive sales and boost their brand affinity among customers.

-Retailers can use AR to place the right products on the right shelves to match customers preferences and enhance their in-store experience.
-AR technology allows arranging products on shelved according to the crafted planogram.
-Moreover, portable glasses equipped with AR will enable employees to check for products that have been misplaced, reducing the losses for the retailers.
+Retailers can use AR to place the right products on the right shelves.
+For instance, to match customers’ preferences and enhance their in-store experience.
+AR technology allows arranging products on shelves according to the crafted planogram.
+Moreover, portable glasses equipped with AR will enable employees to check for products that have been misplaced, reducing the losses for retailers.

 2. Offering instant product information